orangain/ktast/README.md

 #### Parsing code

-In this example, we use the wrapper around the Kotlin compiler's parser:
+In this example, we use the Parser, which is a wrapper around the Kotlin compiler's parser:

 ```kotlin
 import ktast.ast.psi.Parser